Tobey Maguire: Personal life

-Maguire met jewelry designer Jennifer Meyer in 2003 while he was shooting Seabiscuit at Universal Studios, and they became engaged in April 2006.
+In 2001, Maguire began dating his Spider-Man costar Kirsten Dunst, who played his onscreen love interest Mary Jane Watson.
+They split the next year but remained friends and continued to play love interests in the film series.
+In 2003, Maguire met jewelry designer Jennifer Meyer while he was shooting Seabiscuit at Universal Studios, and they became engaged in April 2006.
 Their daughter was born in November that year.
 Meyer's father, Universal studios head Ronald Meyer, reportedly helped Maguire regain his job after being fired from Spider-Man 2 in 2003.
 Maguire and Meyer married on September 3, 2007, in Kailua Kona, Hawaii.
 Their second child, a son, was born in May 2009.
 On October 18, 2016, the couple announced their separation after nine years of marriage.

 In 2018, Maguire began dating model Tatiana Dieteman, but they split after three years.
-In 2020, Meyer filed for divorce after four years of separation, and it was finalized that same year.
+In 2020, Meyer filed for divorce after four years of separation, and it was finalized the same year.
 However, the two remain friends, with Meyer calling Maguire "her best friend" and "the best ex-husband a girl could ever have."
 In 2025, Maguire asked for joint physical and legal custody of their son, in response to Meyer's 2020 filing.